3 Key Lessons for Budding African Entrepreneurs

 Share your experience

 Do you want to do business on a pan-African scale?
 You can’t ignore the politics, you can’t ignore the socio-economic dynamics, you can’t overlook trade rules, and you can’t ignore the different interests countries have, even within their own regional blocks.
-These are all lessons Brian has learned through sharing his experience with his MBA classmates across the continent.
+These are all lessons Brian has learned through sharing his experience with his EMBA classmates across the continent.
 “As you begin to share those experiences with other business people and thought leaders on the continent, you become more exposed to what doing business in Africa actually is and how you can tap into the experience of your classmates to solve your business problems.
 So share as much as you can!”

 Forget about work-life balance.